-In particular, our intention is that formative assessment follows the model proposed by Dylan Wiliam of 'responsive teaching.'
-That is, assessment should be used to shape teaching and curriculum, as well as to provide clear and effective feedback that moves learning forward.
+Our goal is to follow Dylan Wiliam's model of 'responsive teaching' for formative assessment.
+This means using assessment to shape teaching and curriculum and to provide clear and effective feedback that advances learning.

-Most assessment of this type happens informally in the classroom and feedback is often communicated to the child verbally rather than through written marking.
-When written marking is completed, comments are in age appropriate 'child speak' For example 'Capital Letters please' in a Year 1 book.
+Most of this assessment happens informally in the classroom, with feedback often given verbally rather than through written marking.
+When written marking is done, comments are in age-appropriate 'child speak'.
+For example, 'Capital Letters please' in a Year 1 book.
 (See separate Feedback and Marking Policy)

-Early Years Foundation Stage

-Principles of Assessment: checking what children have learned
+Early Years Foundation Stage Principles of Assessment: checking what children have learned